The Borel and genuine $C_2$-equivariant Adams spectral sequences: Introduction

+In Section \ref{sec-genuine}, we will discuss the relationship between the Borel and genuine $C_2$-equivariant Adams spectral sequences for $\SC$.
+We will prove that the $E_2$-term of the Borel one can be obtained from the $E_2$-term of the genuine one by shifting the degree of some elements and cancelling some genuine $d_2$ differentials (c.f.
+Theorem \ref{borext}).
+We will also show that their differentials can be deduced from each other up to indeterminacy (c.f.
+Theorem \ref{shortd} and Theorem \ref{diffnc}).

-In Section \ref{sec-names} we will discuss the relations of two different names of an element appeared in both the genuine $\Ext$ and the Borel $\Ext$, one from the $\rho$-Bockstein spectral sequence, the other from the algebraic Atiyah-Hirzebruch spectral sequence (c.f.
+In Section \ref{sec-names}, we will discuss the relations of two different naming systems of elements appeared in both the genuine $\Ext$ and the Borel $\Ext$, one from the $a$-Bockstein spectral sequence, the other from the algebraic Atiyah-Hirzebruch spectral sequence (c.f.
 Section \ref{sec-limit}).
-For some elements in the negative cone part, we will prove that the two names have the same May's part (c.f.
-Theorem \ref{ncnames}), and made a conjecture more a more general case (c.f.
+For some elements, we will show that we can deduce one of its names from the other (c.f.
+Theorem \ref{pcnames} and Theorem \ref{ncnames}), while we also leave a case open (c.f.
 Conjecture \ref{conjnc}).
-For the elements in the positive cone part, we will prove that either the May's parts of the two names appear as the source and target of a differential in an algebraic Atiyah-Hirzebruch spectral sequence, or $\rho$-Bockstein one is the Mahowald invariant of the the algebraic Atiyah-Hirzebruch one (c.f.
-Theorem \ref{pcnames}), or they detect a shortened differential or a possible $\rho$-extension in the homotopy groups.